astronomer/docs/learn/operator-extra-link-tutorial.md

 ![BashOperator with extra link](/img/guides/extra_links_tutorial_bashoperator.png)

-This tutorial shows how to add both static and dynamic extra links using an Airflow plugin.
+This tutorial shows how to add both static and dynamic extra links using an Airflow plugin, as well as how to add an extra link directly in a custom operator.

 After you complete this tutorial, you'll be able to:

 - Add a static operator extra link to any operator using an Airflow plugin.
 - Modify an existing operator to push an additional value to XCom.
 - Add a dynamic operator extra link to any operator using an Airflow plugin.
+- Add an operator extra link to a custom operator without using an Airflow plugin.

 :::tip